Out of the fire of war a quiet man walks, full of thought. “Syria…

 Yahia Hakoum is a 32-year-old student from Damascus, Syria whom I met in Egypt in the winter of 2011 shortly after he fled his country.
-On March 15 of that year, he and nine other Syrians had held the first protest the country had seen since 1963.
+On March 15 of that year, he and nine other students had held the first protest Syria had seen since 1963.
 Yahia protested for the purpose of helping his fellow Syrians by calling for democracy and freedom.
 This protest kicked off Syria’s Arab Spring, which led to the civil war which rages on still today.
 Now, seven years into the war, I’ve talked to Yahia about the protest and its aftermath.
 His story is incredible and has never been told.
 Here is what he has to say.

 How would you describe life in Syria before the war?

 We should go back to 2000 if we want to understand the revolution.
 In July 2000 Syrians got up in the morning and saw the country go from President Hafez al-Assad to his son Bashar al-Assad.